-Parents receive regular communication about the progress of their child in the form of three different reports on Performance and Progress and in Tutor reports.
+Parents receive regular communication about the progress of their child in the form of three different reports throughout the academic year.

 The Progress report provides an up to date academic grade for students in each subject they are studying.
 This type of report includes the following information:

-- Performance information using our aforementioned criteria and star rating system.
+- Performance information using our star rating system.

 - Attendance information (at date of printing).